WaylonWalker/waylonwalker.com/pages/til/ansible_install_fonts.md

 of broken devicons when using Telescope with the devicons plugins.

-This is one of those things that can be a total pain to get right on some systems, and its so nice when its just there for you pretty much out of the box.
+This is one of those things that can be a total pain to get right on some systems, and it's so nice when it's just there for you pretty much out of the box.

 1. make sure your user fonts directory exists